 How can I keep my utilities from being shut off?

-If you are a residential customer, your electric or gas service will not be shut off if you receive electric or gas service from an investor-owned utility, such as Eversource, National Grid, Unitil, Liberty Utilities, or Berkshire Gas.
-Due to the pandemic, the current moratorium on residential electric and gas shut-offs has been extended through July 1, 2021.
+Starting on July 1, 2021, if you are a residential customer, your electric or gas service can be shut off if you receive electric or gas service from an investor-owned utility, such as Eversource, National Grid, Unitil, Liberty Utilities, or Berkshire Gas.
+The moratorium on residential electric and gas shut-offs ended on July 1, 2021.

 If you are a small business customer, however, you may be at risk of shut off if you are behind on your bills.
 The moratorium on commercial shut-offs ended on August 31, 2020.
 Contact your electric or gas utility immediately to enroll in a payment plan that will protect you from losing your service.
 If you enroll in a payment plan with your investor-owned electric or gas utility and make your payments, you will be protected from service disconnection for the duration of your payment plan.
 If you are a small business customer that receives electric or gas service through a municipal utility, call your municipal utility to see what programs they offer to help avoid disconnection.

 I received a notice saying that I might lose my electric or gas service.
 What do I do?